-In today’s digitally connected age we are fortunate to have connectivity and access to our smart phone/tablet of choice virtually everywhere we travel.
-Regardless of location, in most instances we will be able to utilise our smart phones and tablets in some capacity.
+In today’s digitally connected age we are fortunate to have connectivity and access to our smartphone/tablet of choice virtually everywhere we travel.
+Regardless of location, in most instances, we will be able to utilise our smartphones and tablets in some capacity.
 One of the advantages of this new era in technology is that the savvy traveller can now take advantage of the many wonderful applications designed to enhance any type of trip.
-When it comes to traveling to new lands it is always handy to have easy to use, informative and fast language translation tools at your fingertips.
+When it comes to travelling to new lands it is always handy to have easy to use, informative and fast language translation tools at your fingertips.

-As technology tears down cultural boundaries it is now becoming much easier to communicate across borders.
-Smart phones and tablets are now more then ever before allowing for language barriers to be broken in ways we never once imagined.
+As technology tears down cultural boundaries, it is now becoming much easier to communicate across borders.
+Smartphones and tablets are now more than ever before allowing for language barriers to be broken in ways we never once imagined.
 If you’re like me and seem to not be able to go anywhere without your personal electronic devices then this is a great opportunity to review some of top language translation applications currently available.

 Obviously (and I’m not just saying this because I’m biased) none of these will replace or do the same job as a professional translator or interpreter.
 But if you need to get by and/or want to have some fun while you’re on your travels these will help.
 So here you go… 3 language translation apps for the modern traveller.

 3 Language Translation Apps

 Google Translate (FREE)

 First on the list is Google Translate.
 We know it has its faults and please don’t trust this tool for any serious project but it is good at what it does.
 Part of this is the quality Google brings to the table on almost each and every project it puts out.
 They have the resources and knowledge to put together great tools and that certainly shows in the Google Translate app.

 - voice input for 17 languages

 - spoken translations for 24 languages and,

 - text translations for 63 languages